 The potential benefits of copy letter practice stated in the Department of Health guidelines were based on existing research evidence and experiences from healthcare professionals who were already engaged in this practice [5, 8].
 Benefits include health promotion by reinforcing advice on self-care and lifestyles, improved communication and trust between patients and professionals, more informed patients and accurate records, and better decision-making, compliance, consultations, and reduced patient anxiety.
 However, these potential benefits had not been fully assessed in randomised controlled trials (RCTs).
 Two previous reviews on copy letter practice published over ten years ago, concluded that there was limited evidence to support this practice, as most studies had focused on patient views and attitudes rather than patients’ psychological reactions and behaviour after receiving a copy letter [9, 10].
 The generalisability of findings to the wider population is also questionable because existing studies had not assessed participants’ health literacy levels, defined as “the personal, cognitive and social skills which determine the ability of individuals to gain access to, understand, and use information to promote and maintain good health” [11].
 Nonetheless, there was no evidence indicating that copy letters were in any way detrimental and self-reported understanding and satisfaction was high amongst the majority of participants [9, 10].

 Despite the widespread implementation of copy letter practice in the UK there remain several gaps in our understanding [9, 10].
-Therefore an updated review on copy letter practice is warranted to add new and original insights on the content and usefulness of copy letters, and the impact that copy letter practice has on patients’ physical and psychological health outcomes, behaviour and self-care/self-management.
+Therefore, an updated review on copy letter practice is warranted to add new and original insights on the content and usefulness of copy letters, and the impact that copy letter practice has on patients’ physical and psychological health outcomes, behaviour and self-care/self-management.
 An important addition is the evaluation of the strength of current evidence, which has not been previously reported.
 This should be a priority given the significant cost of sending copy letters which is estimated to be £13 million per year for outpatient letters [12] and £15 million per year for GP referral letters, in the UK alone [9].

 This review aims to systematically identify, synthesise and evaluate the strength of the international evidence on copy letter practice to answer the following questions: